-Is pumpkin safe in pregnancy?
+Is pumpkin safe during pregnancy?

 Q: I heard that pumpkin is extremely nutritious.
 But is it recommended during pregnancy?
 How about "pumpkin spice"?
 What is "pumpkin spice" and is it safe in pregnancy?

-Natural pumpkin is safe in pregnancy
+Natural pumpkin is safe during pregnancy

 A: This tasty Halloween and Thanksgiving staple is widely used in cooking since most of its parts including the fleshy shell, seeds, and flowers are edible.
 From a botanist's perspective, pumpkins are fruits and not vegetables.
 Their very high Vitamin A content, in particular, makes them important during the pregnancy phase.

 They can be served boiled, baked, steamed or roasted or used in soups and purees.
 You can roast the seeds and eat them as a snack.
 Small and green pumpkins may be relished in the same way as zucchini.
 You can also mash them.
 In addition, pumpkins are filled with carotene, a precursor to Vitamin A. You cannot get too much Vitamine A by eating carotene because the body regulates conversion from carotene to Vitamin A.

 "Pumpkin spice" is usually not made from pumpkin and may contain artificial chemicals.

 Pumpkin has a range of fantastic health benefits, including being one of the best-known sources of beta-carotene, a powerful antioxidant.
 It also gives orange vegetables and fruits their vibrant color.
 The body converts any ingested beta-carotene into vitamin A. Too much vitamin A is not recommended in pregnancy, however beta-carotene, (the "pre-vitamin A") is safe in pregnancy.